mikeprivette/exceltricks/README.md

 # Excel Tricks

-My commonly used Excel formulas and tricks
+My commonly used Excel and Google Sheets formulas and tricks

 ## Content
 - [exceltricks](#exceltricks)